-Compared with analogous parameter estimates for SN~2006aj derived from similar spectral-synthesis modeling \citep{Mazzali2006}, SN~2020lao shows a comparable $^{56}$Ni mass of $\sim 0.2\,M_{\odot}$ but an $E_K/M_{ej}$ ratio at a factor of $\gtrsim 5$.
-Moreover, the $E_K/M_{ej}$ values inferred for SN~2020lao place it above SN~Ic-BL events such as SNe~2006aj and 2020bvc, aligning it more closely with the energetics of GRB-associated SNe~Ic-BL like SN~1998bw.
+Compared with analogous parameter estimates for SN~2006aj derived from similar spectral-synthesis modeling \citep{Mazzali2006}, SN~2020lao shows a comparable $^{56}$Ni mass of $\sim 0.2\,M_{\odot}$ but an $E_K/M_{ej}$ ratio that is a factor of $\gtrsim 5$ higher.
+Moreover, the $E_K/M_{ej}$ values inferred for SN~2020lao are higher than those of SN~Ic-BL events such as SNe~2006aj and 2020bvc, aligning it more closely with the energetics of GRB-associated SNe~Ic-BL such as SN~1998bw.

-Taken together, SN~2020lao exemplifies an energetic SN~Ic-BL, a property often associated with engine-driven explosions.
-Yet its early optical behavior, combined with deep radio and X-ray non-detections, provides no evidence for any afterglow emission expected from such activity.
+All this taken together, SN~2020lao exemplifies an energetic SN~Ic-BL, a property often associated with engine-driven explosions.
+Yet its early optical behavior, combined with deep radio and X-ray non-detections, provides no evidence of any of the afterglow emission that would be expected from such activity.
 This combination implies that, if a jet was launched, the event must have been viewed far off-axis or the jet was choked before breakout.
-An alternative possibility is that SN~2020lao represents an extreme but purely non-relativistic SN~Ic-BL without sustained central-engine activity.
-Systematic infant-phase follow-up, including sensitive radio-to-X-ray monitoring, polarimetry, and nebular spectroscopy to probe the ejecta geometry, will be essential for assessing how common such engine-quiet yet energetic SNe Ic-BL are and for distinguishing viewing-angle effects from intrinsic physical differences.
-In conclusion, SN 2020lao establishes a valuable empirical baseline that we hope will aid future efforts to separate the underlying supernova emission in SNe Ic-BL from the additional components powered by central-engine activity in GRB/XRF-associated events such as SN 2006aj.
+An alternative possibility is that SN~2020lao represents an extreme but purely nonrelativistic SN~Ic-BL without sustained central-engine activity.
+Systematic infant-phase follow-up, including sensitive radio to X-ray monitoring, polarimetry, and nebular spectroscopy to probe the ejecta geometry, will be essential for assessing how common such engine-quiet yet energetic SNe Ic-BL are and for distinguishing viewing-angle effects from intrinsic physical differences.
+In conclusion, SN 2020lao establishes a valuable empirical baseline that we hope will aid future efforts to separate the underlying SN emission in SNe Ic-BL from the additional components powered by central-engine activity in GRB- and XRF-associated events such as SN 2006aj.